joaoMartinSaquet/GRNEAT/README.md

     server.start_server()
 ```

+be sure that num output are consistant on both sides
+to launch the evolution :
-when it's done, you need to start first the python server that will initialize every things and load data, or run env for RL task. then launch the mvn project
+    -  first launch the python server that will initialize every things and load data, or run env for RL task.
+    -  second launch the mvn project to start java client

 Launch the python server